 Annual CREWW writing retreats support women academics with their writing process.
 Current research demonstrates that academic writers are more productive and enjoy their writing more when they make writing a ‘social’ activity (Belcher, W.L.
 2009).
 CREWW creates a space for women to gather and to write, while away from the distractions of their busy lives.
 Visit our news post and our facebook page for more photos of past retreats.
 You may also download the event poster for more information.
 We encourage you to cruciate these event details with your colleagues, students, and other academics within your network.

-– Plan to arrive Monday 10 a.m. to set up on the side porch
+– Plan to arrive Monday 10 a.m. to set up

 – Breakfast, lunch, and supper are often eaten together as a group

 – Plan to depart on Friday after breakfast or stay until 4 p.m.

 “I did not anticipate how essential and productive a writing retreat could be until I participated in this one.
 The setting is lovely, the food delicious, the service exceptional and the company congenial.
 All this provides you with the ideal context to focus on a particular project – overdue or otherwise.
 I’m hooked and would do this again in a heartbeat.”
 Ivy Bourgeault, PhD